alexkarezin/jabref-wiki/Minutes.md

 ## Next TelCo
+- [ ] JabRef 4.0.
+Target date: October 2016 and fix issues such as [#1179](https://github.com/JabRef/jabref/issues/1179)
+- [ ] The amount of open PRs: how can we reduce them?
+What is our target?
+Try to keep them below 10?
+- [ ] Prioritize, discuss, and close the mass of open issues
+- [ ] [Everything tagged with devcall](https://github.com/JabRef/jabref/labels/devcall)
+- [ ] [PR status](https://github.com/JabRef/jabref/pulls)?

+## 2016-05-10
 - [x] Bundle Jabref for app stores?
 See [#1371](https://github.com/JabRef/jabref/issues/1179).
 - [x] evaluate auto update by students. maybe we should use something like texcenter that just displays a dialog and a link rather than auto downloading it (donations). we need to evaluate what install4j can do!
-- [ ] We need to keep the number of issues down.
+- [x] We need to keep the number of issues down.
 The more issues we have the more immature and buggy our product looks.
 Other projects have pointed this out as well.
-- [ ] focus of releases and work packages
+- [x] focus of releases and work packages
 - [x] Close old waiting-for-feedback issues?
 Close after 4 weeks.
 - [x] Do not mark as bug if it wasn't reproduced yet
-- [ ] Prioritize, discuss, and close the mass of open issues
-- [ ] [Everything tagged with devcall](https://github.com/JabRef/jabref/labels/devcall)
-- [ ] [PR status](https://github.com/JabRef/jabref/pulls)?
 - [x] Wiki Migration von Sourceforge - anything interesting still in the old wiki?
 Otherwise remove the link
-- [ ] JabRef 4.0.
-Target date: October 2016 and fix issues such as [#1179](https://github.com/JabRef/jabref/issues/1179)
-- [ ] The amount of open PRs: how can we reduce them?
-What is our target?
-Try to keep them below 10?
 - [x] Developer++?

 ### Ongoing Discussions